RiskoZoSlovenska/sest/README.md

 * Dead-simple syntax
 * Coloured and controllable output

-Currently only Python is supported, but PRs are more than welcome!
+Currently only Python, C and C++ are supported, but PRs are more than welcome!

 # Motivation